Granville Rodrigo: Death

 On 10 January 1999, Rodrigo was involved in a head on collision at Maharagama junction while travelling in a van to participate in a Dhamma School prize giving with fellow actors.
-He was seated in the front of a van at the accident and his legs were broken below the knee with the impact.
+He was seated in the front of a van when the accident occurred and both his legs were broken below the knee on impact.
 He had several large burn injuries on his legs and right foot due to boiling radiator water splashing on him.
 He was quickly admitted to the accident service ward of the National Hospital, Colombo.
-His burn wounds were treated with an ointment and was given an antibiotic with the intravenous saline.
-After being admitted to Ward 74, it was noticed that he is getting healed, where he started to smile and talk slightly with wife.
+His burns were treated with an ointment and he was given an antibiotic with the intravenous saline.
+After being admitted to Ward 74, it was noted that his condition was improving, where he smile and spoked with his wife.
 On 13th, he coughed up some blood and on 14th doctors ordered an ESR test.
 The test indicated a high level of white blood cells.
-However, he died on 14 January 1999 due to septicaemia caused by infected burn wounds on his legs.
+However, he died on 14 January 1999 due to septicaemia caused by burn wounds on his legs.
 According to specialist doctors, a blood clot forms due to contusions and through feces it travels to the lungs and blocks its blood supply.
-His postmortem report, revealed haemorrhaging in the lungs, kidneys and liver due to sepsis.
-But, doctors said that he showed no external signs of sepsis.
+His postmortem report revealed haemorrhaging in the lungs, kidneys and liver due to sepsis.
+Doctors said that he had not shown any external signs of sepsis.

 His funeral took place at Madampitiya public cemetery.